8ta4/blog/drafts/How do you set up a workflow for hands-off plugin development?.md

 u/velrok7 [suggested](https://old.reddit.com/r/neovim/comments/1pq47fc/looking_for_a_neovim_plugin_for/nuu69r9) using an LLM to build a plugin.
 Claude 4.7 Opus or Gemini 3.1 Pro as a pair programmer hasn't worked out for me.
 I find myself micromanaging them.
 So for this next plugin, I want to treat the agent as an abstraction layer and just let it play fast and Lua.

-Does anyone have a solid setup for this kind of automated development?
+Does anyone have a setup for this kind of automated development?

 I'm particularly interested in suggestions on how to:

-- Set up a feedback loop that allows an agent to jump into a Neovim instance to test its own code.
+- Set up a feedback loop that allows an agent to jump into a Neovim instance to test its code.

 - Provide an agent with access to Neovim documentation.